 Though all meals, most beverages, transportation from and to the airport, and much more has been taken care of with your trip payment, there are additional items which you may charged to your onboard bill.
 These include retail items (shirts, scuba accessories, etc.), scuba instruction, rentals, nitrox, alcoholic beverages, and crew gratuities.

-American Express, traveler’s checks and personal checks are not accepted on board, and we are unable to advance cash on credit card charges.
+At this moment credit cards, traveler’s checks and personal checks are not accepted on board, and we are unable to advance cash on credit card charges.

 ATM machines are available in Quito, Guayaquil, Puerto Ayora and San Cristobal.